pognibene/serverlessjavadoc/README.md

 * The java bean validation annotations are not yet handled (JSR 380), to get better schemas.
 Support will probably be added in the future.
 * Gradle is not yet supported as a build system.
 The consequence is we can't build properly the java classpath for Gradle based project.
 Support may be added in the future.
-* the headers and security parts are not managed yet.
+* the security parts are not managed yet.
 This should come soon.
 * The documentation for Handler/Lambda functions is currently using Javadoc.
 While this is the standard way to do in Java, it means we have to combine annotations and Javadoc to get a complete documentation.
  This may change in the future, with annotations used for handlers as well. (besides, making a maven plugin